1. Vermont Technical College

 Charlottesville, VA • Private

 The skills section on your resume can be almost as important as the experience section, so you want it to be an accurate portrayal of what you can do.
 Luckily, we've found all of the skills you'll need so even if you don't have these skills yet, you know what you need to work on.
-Out of all the resumes we looked through, 39.3% of kennel attendants listed pet on their resume, but soft skills such as communication skills and manual dexterity are important as well.
+Out of all the resumes we looked through, 50.8% of dog bathers listed pet on their resume, but soft skills such as compassion and customer-service skills are important as well.

-Zippia allows you to choose from different easy-to-use Kennel Attendant templates, and provides you with expert advice.
-Using the templates, you can rest assured that the structure and format of your Kennel Attendant resume is top notch.
+Zippia allows you to choose from different easy-to-use Dog Bather templates, and provides you with expert advice.
+Using the templates, you can rest assured that the structure and format of your Dog Bather resume is top notch.
 Choose a template with the colors, fonts & text sizes that are appropriate for your industry.

 After extensive research and analysis, Zippia's data science team found that: